ornldaac/airborne/README.md

   - Coupled to global satellite observations
 - Develop the Next-Generation of Scientists and Engineers

+## Instruments
-Many NASA Airborne Sciece Program airborne remote sensing systems are part of a group of instruments whose data products are archived through the ORNL DAAC.
+Many NASA Airborne Science Program airborne remote sensing systems are part of a group of instruments whose data products are archived through the ORNL DAAC.
 These include dataset from:
 - the AVIRIS (Airborne Visible InfraRed Imaging Spectrometer) suite of instruments
   - AVIRIS-Classic
   - AVIRIS-Next Generation